Hasselblad X1D vs Panasonic LX7

 It is notable that the X1D has a microphone port, which is missing on the LX7.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So what is the bottom line?
 Is there a clear favorite between the Hasselblad X1D and the Panasonic LX7?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Hasselblad X1D-50c: